polotek/procstreams/README.md

 This function will cause the output of the proc to be collected and passed to this callback on exit.
 The callback receives the stdout and stderr of the proc.
+This method chains by returning the same proc.

 **proc.out()**

 Direct the stdout and stderr of the proc to the calling process.
 This is useful if you pass `out: false` as an option but want to pipe out later.
+This method chains by returning the same proc.

 ### Why?